 No German language proficiency is required for courses in English.
 Students enrolling in classes taught in German must have completed at least 4 semesters of college German.

 Fall semester (Wintersemester) – October 1 to January 31 (Orientation is during the last two weeks of September)

 Spring semester (Sommersemester) – March 1 to June 30 (Orientation is during the last two weeks of February)

 Almost every department at the University of Salzburg offers a few courses taught in English each semester.
 They can accessed a list of courses at PLUSonline.
-Select ”English” under Vortragssprache, select semester abroad under Semester (Winter is UMaine’s fall semester, Sommer is UMaine’s spring semester), select “alles” under Ort.
+Select “English” under Vortragssprache, select semester abroad under Semester (Winter is UMaine’s fall semester, Sommer is UMaine’s spring semester), select “alles” under Ort.
 Then select “Suchen” to search the courses.
 All courses taught in German can be accessed at the Course Catalogue (available two months prior to the semester).